what is therapy?

 what psychotherapy is to me

 I believe that transformation comes through feeling connected and understood by someone, one individual with another.
 Being with and present, listening intently to what you say and don’t say, and reflecting your experience back to you is at the heart of psychotherapy.
 We are all doing our best to move towards health and a balanced life, even when our path has felt destructive and full of pain.
 Experiencing empathy and understanding leads to greater self-awareness and compassion for who you are and how you are – this is the work of therapy.
-Towards this goal I will bring myself – my thoughts, my feelings, my skills, training and experience to our conversations.
-I also draw on ongoing research, current literature and clinical supervision to ensure that we are working as effectively as possible to meet your needs and goals.
+Towards this goal I will bring myself – my thoughts, my feelings, my skills, training and expertise to our conversations.
+I also draw on ongoing research, current literature and clinical peer supervision to ensure that we are working as effectively as possible to meet your needs and goals.
 It is important to me that therapy is a collaborative process so I will check in with you regularly to ensure that our work is feeling useful and safe to you.
 Supporting people to bring their full selves to their lives, relationships, and work, as well as into the therapy hour, has been my vocation and pleasure since 1998.